florianbrinkmann/fanoe/readme.txt

 Changelog:
 ||||||||||||||

+Version 1.2.2 — 08.08.2013
+---
+- fixed a little problem with floating images on small displays

 Version 1.2.1 — 08.08.2013
 ---
 - now the size of the background-Image can be changed in the Theme Customizer.
 You can choose, that the Image is displayes normal, or it fills out the whole header, or it has a 100% height and a auto width.